reusablejs/reusable/docs/units.md

 - Singletons - meaning if you share them - they will always have the same state

 ## Hooks
-Reusable API is based heavily on React hooks API, and follows the same Rules of Hooks.
+Reusable API is based heavily on React hooks API and follows the same Rules of Hooks.
 All of Reusable's hooks are equal in their API to React hooks.

 There are 2 main differences: